Actian Blog / The Benefits of Cloud Compared to On-Premises

 Overwhelmingly, we see that businesses operating in the cloud enjoy much greater flexibility, allowing them to compete in a fierce market and adapt to customer demands quickly.
 Without the shackles of legacy applications and the need to support a slow-changing culture of manual checks and balances, they have expanded quickly.
 According to Foundry’s Cloud Computing Study 2022, “just 27% of companies in the Asia-Pacific (APAC) region currently have most or all of their IT environment in the cloud, compared to 41% globally – but they expect that to double to 53% in the next 18 months.”
 While APAC still has a way to go, it is positioned well to become a world leader in the cloud.

-The companies that have been making investments in cloud, mobile computing, security and big data are reporting higher growth than those that are predominantly on-premises based.
+The companies that have been making investments in cloud, mobile computing, security, and big data are reporting higher growth than those that are predominantly on-premises based.
 Tech-aware companies and industry leaders are leveraging the advantages of the cloud-computing trend to modernize their operations.
 A paradigm shift is taking place, from individual investments to collaborative (cloud) investment.
-Companies are using cloud technology to operate their businesses in a different way, helping them to identify prospects, improve customer service, and, that in turn, generate greater ROI.
+Companies are using cloud technology to operate their businesses differently, helping them to identify prospects, improve customer service, and, in turn, generate greater ROI.

 The Benefits of Cloud